zpg6/aseprite-preview/README.md

 - 🎭 Multiple background options
 - 📸 Export current frame as PNG

+## Installation

+Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=grimaldi-tech.aseprite-preview) or search for "Aseprite Preview" in the Extensions view.

 ## Usage

-Just open an `.aseprite` or `.ase` file in VS Code.
+Just click on an `.aseprite` or `.ase` file in VS Code.
 Use the toolbar to play animations, zoom, and adjust settings.

 ## Development